CORE COMPETENCY 5: Assessing Student Learning

 Student Learning Challenge: When encountering complex philosophical arguments, especially in dialogical formats, students struggle to follow the main lines of argumentation.

-Research Question: Can the technique of guided visual mind-mapping help students follow dialogical arguments better and subsequently understand them better than traditional reading and discussion learning methods?
+Research Question: Can the technique of guided visual mind-mapping help students follow dialogical arguments better, and, subsequently, understand them better than traditional reading and discussion learning methods?

 I worked with my faculty mentor, Dr. Katz, to settle on testing the utility of mind-mapping in an undergraduate philosophy course.
 The student learning objectives were: 1) to improve their overall understanding of the philosophical dialogue Lysis, 2) to be able to identify the dialogue’s arguments, objections, and conclusions, and 3) to note the transitions between one set of arguments/objections/conclusions to another.
 The project occurred in three main stages (after initial planning).
 First, I designed and sent a pre-assessment in which I asked students to evaluate their level of comfort following philosophical arguments and their degree of comprehension of the assigned reading, Socrates’s Lysis.

 ARTIFACT 1-PRE-LESSON QUESTIONNAIRE: On this pre-lesson questionnaire I asked students how difficult they found understanding philosophical dialogues.
 On a scale of 1-7 where 1 represented “very easy” and 7 represented “very difficult,” the mean score was 4.125.
 In other words, most students indicated that the dialogical format was more difficult than not for their comprehension.
 When I asked them what was the most difficult aspect of understanding philosophical dialogues most answers stated that following the main arguments was the most difficult part.
 Responses included: “following arguments,” “unpacking the long threads of consciousness when someone (usually Socrates) goes into a complex line of reasoning,” and “the complex arguments that seem to run on and on.”
-This was affirming that my project was indeed addressing a need that students themselves identified.
+This affirmed that my project was indeed addressing a need that students themselves identified.

 The next set of questions asked how easy or difficult students found comprehending specific aspects of the assigned text, again on a scale of 1 (easy or understood well) to 7 (difficult or didn’t understand well).
 The results are as follows with mean scores of: 4.625, 4.25, 4.5, and 3.75.